elastic/integrations/packages/threat_map/docs/README.md

-# Missile Map
+# Threat Map

-The **Missile Map** dashboard visualizes network traffic flow between regions using animated paths.
-It includes missile-like arrows indicating direction and pulsing arcs at the destination.
+The **Threat Map** dashboard visualizes network traffic flow between regions using directed paths and animations.
+It includes arrows indicating direction and pulsing arcs at the destination.

 > **Note:** The animations may increase browser CPU usage.